AGnias47/spotify-playlist-generator/README.md

 ## Improvements

 ### Planned
- * Calculate coverage
  * Full coverage of existing classes and modules
- * Remove unnecessary code and classes
  * User testing with more diverse array of songs
  * Allow for usage of already created playlists
  * Documentation - repo description for directories, etc., instructions on other scripts, cases, technical descriptions
- * Update package structure

 ### Stretch